major/rhel7stig-sphinx/doc/source/high.rst

 Description
 ~~~~~~~~~~~

 Selection of a cryptographic mechanism is based on the need to protect the integrity and confidentiality of sensitive information.
 The strength of the mechanism is commensurate with the security category and/or classification of the information.
 Organizations have the flexibility to either encrypt all information on storage devices (i.e., full disk encryption) or encrypt specific data structures (e.g., files, records, or fields).
-This requirement is applicable if the organization determines that its sensitive information is to be protected at the storage device level.
+This requirement is applicable if the organization determines that its sensitive information is to be protected at the storage device level.\n\nSatisfies: SRG-OS-000405-GPOS-00184, SRG-OS-000185-GPOS-00079

-Satisfies: SRG-OS-000405-GPOS-00184, SRG-OS-000185-GPOS-00079

 Check
 ~~~~~